 - Convict Records of Western Australia : A Research Guide / by Gillian O'Mara, Friends of Battye Library Occasional Paper No 1, (1990).

 - Order in the Court: A Guide to the Records of the Supreme Court of Western Australia / State Archives of Western Australia, (1990).

 - Policing Our State: A History of Police Stations and Police Officers in Western Australia, 1829-1945 / by A.R.
 Don Pashley, (2000).

 - Warders and Gaolers: A Dictionary of Western Australian Prison Officers, 1829-1879 / compiled by David J. Barker, (2000).

 Copies of these publications are available for use from the Reference Shelf in the State Records Office Search Room.

 Some of these published finding aids and indexes are also available for purchase within the Alexander Library Building.

 There are numerous other specialised finding aids available to researchers in the State Records Office Search Room.
 Descriptions for some of these guides can be found in the Collection Guides.

 State Records Office staff at the Enquiry Desk can provide additional information on the types of specialised findings aids and indexes available in the State Records Office Search Room.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3638, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.